For those of us in the northern hemisphere, January means cold. Cold temperatures, snow, and icy conditions keep most people inside.

 If you’re venturing off to do some winter hiking, it’s crucial that you’re prepared for any and all weather conditions, especially if you’re heading into a mountainous region, where conditions can change rapidly.
 It might seem like a beautiful, blue sky day when you arrive at the base of the mountain, but once you’re half way up, it could turn into a whiteout storm in a matter of minutes.
 Be sure you are aware of the weather conditions, pack plenty of good quality gear to keep you warm (see above), and carry adequate camping supplies, including a pad and sleeping bag warm enough to accommodate the cold.
 Even if you are only planning on spending a day outdoors, it’s important to properly pack enough gear on you to overnight in the snow in case the worst happens.

 As mentioned above, having the appropriate gear packed is critical, even if you’re out on a day hike and don’t plan on using it.
-Pack extra food, camping gear, a tent and sleeping bag, and emergency equipment like a compass/map, headlamp, first aid kit, knife, fire starter, as well as extra water and clothes.
+Pack extra food, camping gear, a tent and sleeping bag, and emergency equipment like a compass/map, headlamp, first aid kit, folding pocket knives, fire starter, as well as extra water and clothes.
 If you plan on being outdoors for a few nights, you’ll need a cooking stove, as well as water filtration and a gear repair kit.
 Before you pack your belongings and head to the outdoors, take a look at this list of top 10 survival tools; you might just discover an item here you never thought to bring.
 Whatever you do, don’t forget to bring matches or a lighter to start fires.
 Keep the matches and fire starter in a ziplock or waterproof bag so they won’t get damp and not work.

 If you’re doing some winter adventuring, there are going to be very few people out on the trails.
 Depending on where you are, you may not even see another human soul.
 While this might be what you’re seeking, please know that there is also an inherent danger in being so far away from other people.
 If something goes wrong, you could be in big trouble – even if the issue is relatively minor.
 Minor problems can become big deals when you’re out there on your own with no one around for miles.
 As such, it’s important that you let a family member or friend know where you’re going and when you intend to be back.
 If you’re at a state or national park, check in with the park rangers and let them know your plans.
 It might just be a lifesaver.